dathanb/games/README.md

 reported so far and run with it.
 Or, the `MoveStrategy` can spawn multiple sub-strategies and do that sort of timeout logic on its own.
 And if we avoid trying to pass around lambdas, Akka will give us leverage on parallelizing across multiple computers.

+## 2020-04-14

+I've implemented a depth-1 max search algorithm.
+Now I need to make it recursive.
+I'm not sure the right way to do it.
+We want to pick the single move that ends in the maximum value at our max search depth.

+So from a given game state, we have a list of possible moves.
+Each move M results in a new game state Gm that has a score Sm.
+That's easy enough -- we put those three into a single tuple and order them by score.

+Once we've finished that level of depth, we store it and we move on to the next level.

+How do we represent that?
+I can think of two approaches offhand;
+1. We store each distinct path (where a path that terminates at M1 is different from a path that terminates at M1.1) as a separate entry.
+2. We store move paths as a tree, and as we encounter a new max route, we update the tree.

+The tree seems like the more natural representation -- let's pursue that route.

+We'll have to get a little creative to support hashing irrespective of move history, but that can wait until later, I think.